-1. Group project is a group presentation, and a focused review of appropriate literature and clarity of discussion will be required.
+1. Seminar presentation is in group, and a focused review of appropriate literature and clarity of discussion will be required.
 Students need to apply concepts and recognize the ways in which different approaches to understanding human behaviors may lead to different assessments.
-Completing group projects should have the following benefits:
+Completing seminar presentations in group should have the following benefits:

-Students in the class have diverse training backgrounds, and completing group projects and conducting group presentations can facilitate students' sharing of their understanding and peer learning.
+Students in the class have diverse training backgrounds, and completing seminar presentations in group can facilitate students' sharing of their understanding and peer learning.

-Giving students' opportunities to conduct group project and present their project during class can facilitate their involvement in the class activities.
+Giving students' opportunities to conduct seminar presentation and present their project during class can facilitate their involvement in the class activities.